Aldabra: History

 Subsequent to the thwarting of plans to establish a military station at Aldabra (which instead focused on Diego Garcia in the Chagos Islands), the Royal Society of London resumed their scientific study of the flora and fauna of the atoll with Professor David Stoddart as the leader.
 The Royal Society bought the lease of the atoll in 1970 and their research station became functional from 1970.
-After completion of their assigned work, the Royal Society left and the Seychelles Island Foundation (SIF), a public trust of Seychelles, assumed management and protection of the atoll in 1979.
+After completion of their assigned work, the Royal Society left and the Seychelles Islands Foundation (SIF), a public trust of Seychelles, assumed management and protection of the atoll in 1979.
 SIF functions under the patronage of the President of Seychelles and Aldabra was declared a Special Nature Reserve in 1981; it became a UNESCO World Heritage Site on 19 November 1982.
 A brass plaque inscribed with the citation "Aldabra, wonder of nature given to humanity by the people of the Republic of Seychelles" was erected on the atoll.
 This appreciation befits the atoll which is truly one of the greatest ecologically undisturbed raised coral atolls in the world.

 Geography

 Aldabra atoll is in the most southwesterly part of the Seychelles, and is closer to the coast of Africa 630 km than to Mahé.
 It is 407 km northwest of Madagascar and 440 km from Moroni on the Comoro Islands.
 The atoll is the largest raised coral reef in the world with an elevation of 8 m; and the second-largest atoll in the world after Kiritimati Atoll.
 It lies at 9°24′S 46°22′E and belongs to the Aldabra Group, one of the island groups of the Outer Islands of the Seychelles, which includes the island of Assumption and the atolls of Astove and Cosmoledo.
 Aldabra atoll is 34 km long (in east–west direction) and 13 km wide.
 It has a large shallow lagoon,196 km2 in area, which is about two-thirds dry during low tide.
 The lagoon is encircled by fringing coral reef.

-Around the rim of the lagoon are the larger islands of the Atoll.
-The total land area of the Atoll is 155.4 km2.
+Around the rim of the lagoon are the larger islands of the atoll.
+The total land area of the atoll is 155.4 km2.
 The size including the lagoon is 380 km2.
 The outside rim of the atoll has three passages which connect to the lagoon, which is 6–10 km in width where it opens to the sea.
 The water depth in the lagoon averages about 5 m; however, the passages that open to the sea are up to 20 m deep and strongly affected by tidal currents.